An Involution on Involutions and a Generalization of Layered Permutations: Introduction

 The Robinson-Schensted (RS)~\cite{robinson:on-representations:,schensted:longest-increas:} correspondence bijectively maps a permutation $p$ into an ordered pair of Standard Young Tableaux (SYT) $(P(p), Q(p))$ on $n$ boxes and of the same shape.
 This bijection, and its consequences, have been analyzed from numerous perspectives in the last 50 years, see \cite{sagan} for a comprehensive treatment of these results.

-In particular, a famous result of Marcel-Paul Sch\"utzenberger \cite{schutz} shows that if $p^{-1}$ denotes the inverse of $p$, then the RS correspondence maps $p^{-1}$ into the pair $(Q(p),P(p))$.
+In particular, a famous result of Marcel-Paul Sch\"utzenberger \cite{schutz} shows that if $p^{-1}$ denotes the inverse of $p$, then the RS correspondence maps $p^{-1}$ to the pair $(Q(p),P(p))$.
 Therefore, if $p$ is an involution, that is, if $p=p^{-1}$, then $(P(p),Q(p))=(Q(p),P(p))$, which implies that $P(p)=Q(p)$.
 In other words, the RS correspondence defines a bijection from the set $I(n)$ of involutions of length $n$ to the set $SYT(n)$ of Standard Young Tableaux on $n$ boxes.
-Therefore, with a slight abuse of language, for layered permutations $p$, we will sometimes simply talk about the {\em tableau of $p$} when we mean the tableau $P(p)=Q(p)$.
+This bijection has been studied for its own sake in \cite{beissinger}.
+Therefore, with a slight abuse of language, for involutions $p$, we will sometimes simply talk about the {\em tableau of $p$} when we mean the tableau $P(p)=Q(p)$.

 Taking transposes defines a natural involution on $SYT(n)$.
-Therefore, as $I(n)$ is in bijection with $SYT(n)$, taking transposes of the corresponding Standard Young Tableaux also defines an involution $f(n)$ on $I(n)$.
+Therefore, as $I(n)$ is in bijection with $SYT(n)$, taking transposes of the corresponding Standard Young Tableaux also defines an involution $f$ on $I(n)$.
 Interestingly, it seems that $f$ has not been the subject of many research papers.

 Note that it is well known \cite{sagan} that if $p$ is any permutation and $p^{rev}$ is its reverse, then $P(p^{rev}) = P(p)^T$, where $P(p)^T$ is the transpose of the tableau $P(p)$.
 This implies that in the special case when $p$ is an involution {\em and} $p^{rev}$ is also an involution, then $f(p)=p^{rev}$.
 However, if $p$ is an involution and $p^{rev}$ is not an involution, then there is no clear way of describing $f(p)$ without using the machinery of the RS bijection.